WDI-SEA/interview-questions/readme.md

 I would add a different folder labeled either static for a node.js app, or create more scss style pages under the assets folder for a ruby on rails app.
 I would call the appropriate stylesheets within the appropriate pages for the site.

 * Can you describe the difference between progressive enhancement and graceful degradation?
+Progressive enchancement means starting with designing for a basic user experience for the most basic web browsers, then adding advanced functionality that will be available automatically to browsers that can hande it.
+Graceful degradation is the opposite where the application is designed for the most common advanced browsers, then scales the site down for the most basic browsers.

 * Describe how you would create a simple slideshow page, without any frameworks (HTML/CSS/JS only).
 Assuming that all of the images are url links, I could simply put them in an object and label each element with a key.
 Then I would create a function in the Javascript that would change the html depending on a button that would be clicked.
 The button would call a function that would change the url of the html element every few seconds or so, giving the effect of a slideshow.